-The web browser market for desktop operating system is already crowded with popular web browsers such as Internet Explorer, Project Sparton (the new web browser in Windows 10), Chrome, Firefox and Opera.
-In addition to these major web browsers, there are dozens of lesser known browsers available with variety of features.
+The web browser market for desktop operating systems is already crowded with popular web browsers such as Microsoft Edge, Google Chrome, Firefox, and Opera.
+In addition to these major web browsers, there are dozens of lesser-known browsers available with a variety of features.

 But if you’re not satisfied with the already available desktop browsers for your Windows, Mac or Linux, you can now download a new web browser for your computer.
 Enter Vivaldi, a new browser in the town with some exciting set of features.

 If you’re wondering why the blogosphere is covering so much about this new Vivaldi browser when there are plenty of other lesser-known browsers also available, it’s because the Vivaldi browser is from former CEO and co-founder of once the very popular Opera browser.

 Vivaldi browser for Windows

 Just like other web browsers, especially like Opera, it also sports a beautiful interface that can be controlled by mouse gestures.
 As you can see in the picture, there is a cool toolbar (panel) on the left side of the browser which includes bookmarks, mail, contacts, downloads, and notes buttons.
 The left panel is smartly executed as it lets us quickly access various features of the browser without denting the usable real estate of the screen.
 And if you’re on a small screen, you can easily hide the panel by clicking the small Show panel button.

 Vivaldi browser lets you take notes right in the browser with screenshots, a feature missing in major browsers.

 With default settings, as with the case of most browsers, tabs appear at the top, but you can move them to the right, left, or bottom by navigating to Vivaldi settings.
 In addition to that, you can have more screen real estate by hiding the tabs, a feature useful if you know how to switch between tabs using keyboard shortcuts.